wbvguo/bsbit/docs/getting-started/quickstart.md

 ## Call methylation or SNVs

-For faster repeated calling, optionally build a FASTA index.
-Calling a plain FASTA without this file is also supported:
+Create the recommended FASTA index before calling.
+A plain FASTA also works without it, but must be scanned at the start of each call:

 ```bash
 samtools faidx GRCh38.fa